 In the process of cultivating and defining community in each house, the Project Neighborhood students and mentors develop covenants that guide commitments and values that the house will strive to live out.
 It is these guiding principles that allow students to be stretched and to hold each other accountable.
-Here are some sample Covenants from PN houses in the past.

-- Application & Cost
+- Application & cost